What is Flexor Carpi Ulnaris Tendonitis (FCU)

 If You Are Experiencing Hand, Wrist, or Forearm Pain, Please Contact Us

 Please contact us as soon as possible to schedule an appointment with our talented team.
-Call Dr. Mark and Jason Pruzansky at 212-249-8700 to schedule an appointment, obtain an accurate diagnosis, and start to restore comfort to your wrist so that you can get back to the activities you enjoy.
+Call Dr. Mark and Jason Pruzansky at 212-249-8700 to schedule an appointment, obtain an accurate diagnosis, and start to improve the function of your wrist so that you can get back to the activities you enjoy.